An immediate follow-up to Miserable.

 Becky looked down at the headstone, and saw the beautiful photo of her mother printed on the surface.

 And then she noticed that… there were already flowers.
 And some notes, from… fans?

-Becky sat down, carefully not to knock over the gifts that had been left for her mother.
+Becky sat down, careful not to knock over the gifts that had been left for her mother.

 At least someone had been coming to see her… though Becky was ashamed that it hadn’t been herself.